This post may contain affiliate links.

 Diet and Weight Race Week

-The biggest issue was diet and making sure I got the right balance both in training, before the race, in the weekend leading up to the race and during the race itself.
-Being a chef, during working hours I get all the best food and hit nutrition optimally, outside of work it can often slip by the wayside.
-The food in Vietnam was brilliant and I thrived on that, but once we travelled it really became a struggle as the Malaysian diet is poor and not conducive to eating the quality calorie-rich foods that I need when burning close to 4000 calories a day.
-Wales was better and I could manage to eat enough of the right foods for that race and the results spoke for themselves.
-As a side note I weighted 68 kg the day after the Malaysia race and was shockingly skinny.
+Wales was much better food-wise and I could manage to eat enough of the right foods for that race and the results spoke for themselves.
+As a side note, I weighed 68 kg the day after the Ironman Malaysia race and was shockingly skinny.
 I need to be, and stay at, 72-73 kg race weight.
 My body fat is usually well under 10 % which is fine.

 I’ve made this pin if you’d like to pin it for later.

 Thanks for reading my race report for Ironman Malaysia.
 A big thanks to family and friends that got me to the start line and cheered me on throughout the race.
-Looking forward to 2018 and I’m sure it will be bigger and better.
+Looking forward to next year and I’m sure it will be bigger and better.